 “He’s an amazing human being and I’m glad I get to spend time with him,” Alexis said.
 “I have a wonderful life, why would I want to leave it?”

 Cytoreductive surgery with HIPEC (Heated Chemotherapy); EPIC (early post-operative intraperitoneal chemotherapy)

 Alexis started experiencing pain in her abdomen before she was diagnosed with mesothelioma.
 Like many patients before her, she thought it was a simple case of indigestion.

 Eventually the pain in her abdomen was too much to handle.
-One morning she woke up and knew going into work wouldn’t be an option that day, but she was also mistrustful of doctors.
-“I grew up not having a good relationship with any doctors,” she said.
+One morning she woke up and knew going into work wouldn’t be an option that day.

 Her husband took her to the closest hospital and within an hour she was admitted to the emergency room.
 The next day her gallbladder was removed, but the doctors also found a suspicious growth on her diaphragm.